rh-mobb/documentation/docs/aro/vpn/README.md

 *06/20/2022*

-When you configure an Azure Red Hat OpenShift (ARO) with a private only configuration, you will need connectivity to this private network in order to access yoru cluster.
-This guide will show you how to configute a point to site VPN connection so you won't need to setup and configure Jump Boxes.
+When you configure an Azure Red Hat OpenShift (ARO) cluster with a private only configuration, you will need connectivity to this private network in order to access your cluster.
+This guide will show you how to configute a point-to0-site VPN connection so you won't need to setup and configure Jump Boxes.

 ## Prerequisites

 * a private ARO Cluster
 * git
+* openssl

 ## Create certificates to use for your VPN Connection
 There are many ways and methods to create certificates for VPN, the guide below is one of the ways that works well.
 Note, that whatever method you use, make sure it supports "X509v3 Extended Key Usage".